 Museo Nacional de Antropologia

 Located in Chapultepec Park, the National Anthropology Museum contains the most impressive collection of Mesoamerican artifacts in the world.
 There is a hall dedicated to each of the cultural regions of Mesoamerica and the upstairs rooms have ethnological exhibits.
 You could spend a full day, but dedicate at least a few hours, and don’t miss the Aztec exhibit with the famous Sun Stone or “Aztec Calendar.”

 The Casa Azul or Blue House in Coyoacán was the family home of the famous artist and wife of painter Diego Rivera.
 They lived here during the last 14 years of her life.
 Their home, decorated with Mexican arts and crafts, allows visitors a glimpse into the private life of these eccentric artists.

-About 25 miles outside of Mexico City, this archaeological site is worth a day trip.
-The "city of the gods" was a huge urban center with a population of about 200,000, occupied from 200 BC to 800 AD.
+Located about 25 miles outside of Mexico City, this archeological site is worth a day trip.
+The "city of the gods" was a huge urban center with a population of about 200,000, occupied from 200 B.C. to 800 A.D.
 At its peak, it was one of the largest cities in the world, and its influence was felt all over Mesoamerica.
 See the Temple of Quetzalcoatl, walk along the Avenue of the Dead, climb the Pyramid of the Sun and Pyramid of the Moon.

 The hill where the Virgin of Guadalupe appeared to Juan Diego is now one of the most visited religious sites in the world.
 Guadalupe is the patroness of Mexico and a very important national symbol.
 In the basilica, you can see the original mantle of Juan Diego with her miraculous image on it.